Last Updated on by

 To become an Evzone, there are several criteria.
 Among other, a soldier must have a height of no less than 1.87 meters and excellent physique, which can be tested during the long and strenuous training that can last several months.
 Their notorious training involves the development of the ability to stand still for an entire hour and the synchronized ceremonial steps.
 In order to protect the Evzones’ blood circulation following the motionless 60 minutes, the ceremonial steps are carried out in slow motion.

-The uniform of the Presidential Guard has a historical meaning referring to the uniform of the Kleftes and Armatoloi, two groups of Greek warriors during the War of Independence in 1821 against the Ottomans.
+The uniform of the Presidential Guard has a historical meaning referring to the uniform of Greek warriors during the War of Independence in 1821.
 The white skirt of the uniform has 400 folds to represent the 400 years of Ottoman occupation over the Greeks.
 Each side of the white shirt sleeve also has 200 folds.
 It was amazing to feel this fabric of high quality in my hands and see how it is made in the on site Evzones workshop.

 The uniform consists of the red phareon hat, made from red baize with a black tuft, the white shirt with wide leaves, the phermeli, which is the waistcoat and it is the most difficult part to construct, handmade, the Greek kilt created with meters of white cloth and the so typical tsarouchia, the traditional shoes of Evzones which are red, made of leather, with a small tuft in front.